Gabriel Vilardi Game Preview: Jets vs. Wild

 Vilardi Stats vs. the Wild

-- The Wild have conceded 104 goals in total (3.2 per game), which ranks 12th in the NHL in goals allowed.
+- On defense, the Wild are allowing 108 total goals (3.2 per game) which ranks 13th in the NHL.

 |2023-2024 Season